 - If, in your digging, you come across any stones, wash them and set them aside to be incorporated into the concrete.
 They will take up space and save on concrete usage.
 It is also a good time to dispose of garden rocks.

 - If you are digging 6 inches down, 2x6 lumber makes for ideal form boards.
 But since their tops will be flush with the ground, prevent debris from falling in on your project by covering the landscaping area with tarps.

 List of Supplies You Will Need

 - Pre-mixed concrete

 - Automatic cement mixer

 - Four 2x6s (to build the form), scrap boards

 - Garden hose

 The Next Step to Take

 Now that you know how to build a concrete patio, you may be curious as to how to place your unique stamp on your project.
 Many homeowners insert objects (decorative stones and the like) into their patio floors to enhance their beauty.
-Consider a tutorial on inserting an inlay into your concrete patio.
+Consider a inserting an inlay into your concrete patio.
 But the possible options here are numerous; to a large degree, you are limited only by your imagination.